 0800 627 527

-Enjoy a relaxing boat ride sailing through Tōtaranui and taking in the beautiful and abundant flora, fauna and wildlife that were recognised and cherished by both Māori and European settlers centuries ago.
+Enjoy a relaxing boat ride sailing through Tōtaranui, taking in the beautiful and abundant flora, fauna and wildlife that were recognised and cherished by both Māori and European settlers centuries ago.

-At Meretoto (Ship Cove) you will hear the local stories passed down by the descendants of the first iwi that settled in this region and gain some understanding of the reasons why the first encounters at Meretoto may have meant that Captain James Cook returned here five times, the only place where he did this during his exploration of Aotearoa.
+At Meretoto (Ship Cove), hear stories passed down by descendants of the first iwi that settled in this region, and learn about how the first encounters at Meretoto may explain why Cook returned here more than anywhere else in Aotearoa.

-The tour will also take you to Motuara Island, which was significant for Māori and the place where Captain James Cook claimed sovereignty over the South Island.
+The tour will also visit Motuara Island, significant for Māori and as the place where Cook claimed sovereignty over the South Island.
 Motuara was also where Cook and his crew established productive gardens.
-It is now predator free and is used as a crèche for rowi kiwi, which are unique to the south Okarito forest near Franz Josef.
+It is now predator-free and used as a crèche for rowi kiwi, unique to the southern Okarito forest near Franz Josef.

 If you are a history lover, a wildlife lover, or want to hear new stories about a wonderful part of our region, this is the tour for you.